 - Drink lots of fluids

-- Reduce indoor air pollution (i.e. smoking, burning candle)
+- Reduce indoor air pollution (i.e. smoking, burning candles)

 Check out our references for more tips and links to follow the wildfire and smoke situation in your provinces/territory.